MohamadYusuf/WebRx-Site/docs/component-binding.md

 5. **The component is torn down, and the view-model is disposed**

-	If the component binding’s name value changes observably, or if an enclosing control-flow binding causes the container element to be removed, then any dispose function on the view-model is called just before the container element is removed from the DOM.
+	If the component binding's name value changes observably, or if an enclosing control-flow binding causes the container element to be removed, then any dispose function on the view-model is called just before the container element is removed from the DOM.
 See also: disposal and memory management.

 ## Template-only components

-Components usually have view-models, but they don’t necessarily have to.
+Components usually have view-models, but they don't necessarily have to.
 A component can specify just a template.

-In this case, the object to which the component’s view is bound is the params object that you passed to the component binding.
+In this case, the object to which the component's view is bound is the params object that you passed to the component binding.
 Example:

 ```javascript
 wx.app.component('special-offer', {